 if you are young or/and are aware of the needs of the younger generation, you are invited to take part in the update and further shaping and developing of the E-Youth Library.

-The library provides two main kinds of materials: documents, which include the UN Definitions; Responsibility to Protect; Human Rights; Peacebuilding; Prevention of Genocide; Genocide Alerts; Investigation and Prosecution; International Security; Museums; Radicalism and Extremism; Artificial Intelligence and video resources, which include lists of conferences, learning courses, explanatory videos (on peacekeeping, responsibility to protect, climate change, Illegal Trafficking, Radicalism and Extremism and regarding current issues in the following geographical areas: Africa, Asia, the Americas, Europe, and the Middle East), interviews (on Responsibility to Protect and on Genocide Prevention), movies and artificial intelligence.
+The library provides two main kinds of materials: documents, which include the UN Definitions; Responsibility to Protect; Human Rights; Peacebuilding; Prevention of Genocide; Genocide Alerts; Investigation and Prosecution; International Security; Museums; Radicalism and Extremism; Artificial Intelligence and video resources (including podcast), which include lists of conferences, learning courses, explanatory videos (on peacekeeping, responsibility to protect, climate change, Illegal Trafficking, Radicalism and Extremism and regarding current issues in the following geographical areas: Africa, Asia, the Americas, Europe, and the Middle East), interviews (on Responsibility to Protect and on Genocide Prevention), movies and artificial intelligence.